Danger Girl: Video game

-A video game of the same name was developed by n-Space, inc. and published by THQ.
+A video game of the same name was developed by n-Space and published by THQ.
 It was released for the Sony PlayStation in 2000.
 It is loosely based on the first series which consisted of seven comic issues, but there have been many significant changes from the original storyline, such as Abbey Chase being a veteran Danger Girl operative and Natalia Kassle working for The Hammer from the very beginning of the adventure, along with a new member of the team that was never present in the comic books was introduced, named "JC".

 Film adaptation

-In April 2010, Hitman: Agent 47 producer Adrian Askarieh announced that he was developing a film based on the comic with Todd Lincoln as director.
+In April 2010, Hitman: Agent 47 producer Adrian Askarieh was interested in developing a film based on the comic with Todd Lincoln as director.

 In November 2017, Constantin Film acquired the rights to develop Danger Girl as both a film and potential TV series, in partnership with Askarieh's Prime Universe Films and Jeremy Bolt's Bolt Pictures.

-In February 2018, Umair Aleem was announced as the film's writer, with creators J. Scott Campbell and Andy Hartnell serving as executive producers alongside Constantin Film's Martin Moszkowicz.
+In February 2018, Umair Aleem was hired as the film's writer, with creators J. Scott Campbell and Andy Hartnell serving as executive producers alongside Constantin Film's Martin Moszkowicz.

-In March 2019, Jeff Wadlow was announced to write and direct the film.
+In March 2019, Jeff Wadlow was attached to write and direct the film.